sarahbarron/ICT2-MoviesAPI-ReactJS/README.md

 ---

+#### **Upcoming Movies View**

 ![upcoming](/public/readme/upcoming-movies.png)

 > Shows the view for upcoming movies, A user can filter results by entering text into the list filtering input box or by choosing a genre from the drop down list.
 A user can click the add to favorites button to add a movie to their favorite list or a they can click on the image to view the movies details page

 ---

+#### **Genre Movies View**

 ![genre](/public/readme/genre-movies.png)

 > Shows the view when i click on the dropdown navigation a user can select any of the genres and a list of movies from that genre will be shown.
-A user can filter results by entering text into the list filtering input box or by choosing a genre from the drop down list.
+A user can filter results by entering text into the list filtering input.
 A user can click the add to favorites button to add a movie to their favorite list or a they can click on the image to view the movies details page

 ---

+#### **Search for a movie view**

 ![search](/public/readme/search-movies.png)